pivotal/docs-tap/namespace-provisioner/use-case7.hbs.md

 it's essential to provide those credentials through a Kubernetes secret object referenced by the corresponding Kubernetes object created for the action.
 The following sections describes setting up Kubernetes secrets to securely pass these credentials to the relevant resources.
-This procedure provides the steps to:

-- Configure the `default` service account to interact with Git repositories for workloads and supply chain using Namespace Provisioner.
+This procedure provides the steps to onfigure the `default` service account to interact with Git repositories for workloads and supply chain using Namespace Provisioner.

-- Set up the service account to interact with Git repositories.
+Set up the service account to interact with Git repositories:

 1. Create a secret in the `tap-install` namespace or any preferred namespace, containing Git credentials in YAML format.